shreyarsisodia/javascriptConcepts/Promises/returnInsteadOfresolvedThen.md

 fetch('https://api.example.com/data')
   .then(response => {

-    // Instead of returning a promise, we return a direct value return response.json(); // This returns a promise })
+    Instead of returning a promise, we return a direct value

+   return response.json(); // This returns a promise })
   .then(data => {

-    // This 'data' is the resolved value from the previous handler console.log(data);
+      This 'data' is the resolved value from the previous handler console.log(data);
-    return "Processing complete"; // Returning a string value })
+  return "Processing complete"; // Returning a string value

+     if we do not return anything and chain the .then handler we will get undefined in data unlike when we chain promise with a resolve with
+     .then()
+  })
   .then(result => {

-    // 'result' receives the string value from the previous handler console.log(result); // Outputs: Processing complete })
+    result' receives the string value from the previous handler-because we are returning a string if we dont return anything we will get undefined console.log(result); // Outputs: Processing complete })
   .catch(error => {
     console.error('Error:', error);